 BioMark sensor Research, University of Coimbra

-We are also dedicated to train master and PhD students in a multidisciplinary environment, seeking scientific excellency and accuracy, curiosity, creative ideas and production of translational products and concepts.
+BioMark@UC also hold a long tradition in TRAINING bachelor, master and PhD students from several areas of knowledge, in a multidisciplinary environment, seeking scientific excellency and accuracy, curiosity, creative ideas and production of translational products and concepts.

-The research laboratory is inserted in the Chemical Engineering Department of the Faculty of Sciences and Technology of Coimbra University.
-It is fully prepared to perform organic and inorganic synthesis; synthesize, characterize and modify polymeric materials; create novel designs for electrochemical and optical biosensors, such as microfluidic devices; and is equipped with printing systems of high resolution for different substrates.
+The research laboratory is inside the Chemical Engineering Department of the Faculty of Sciences and Technology of the University of Coimbra.
+It is fully equipped to perform organic and inorganic synthesis; synthesises, characterisation and modification of polymeric materials; novel designs for electrochemical and optical biosensors, such as microfluidic devices and/or flexible/renewable substrates; and printing systems of high resolution for different substrates.

 Planned to ensure safe cell culture handling, equipped with safety cabinet class II, laminar flow chambers, and control of temperature, humidity and CO2 for cell growth.

-Outside the laboratory area, the office is designed for a calmer and more silent environment, ideal for focusing on studying and desktop work.
+Outside the laboratory area, the office is designed for a quite and inspiring environment, ideal for focusing on studying and desktop work.